Why Dog Ear?

 Dog Ear Publishing:

-Every service outlined above is included in this publishing package - no hidden fees or charges
+Every service outlined above is included in this publishing package - no hidden fees or charges.

 Dog Ear Publishing is based out of Indianapolis, Indiana.
 All Dog Ear operations are based in the United States.
 Dog Ear Publishing allows authors the complete freedom to set their retail price and profit at any level.
 Dog Ear has the lowest per unit print costs of any publishing company.
 With Dog Ear, you receive 100% of your Net Sale (no other major self-publishing house offers that level of profit for authors.)
 Lastly, through Dog Ear you retain 100% ownership of the press files that we design for you.

 Basic Publishing Package - $1099 (hardcover or paperback)